How Far Is Okinawa From Mainland Japan

 Decoding the Distance: Okinawa and Mainland Japan

 To accurately address the question of “how far is Okinawa from mainland Japan,” we need to consider several factors.
 The most common reference point for mainland Japan is Tokyo, the nation's capital and a major transportation hub.
-However, mainland Japan is a large landmass, and the distance varies depending on which part of the mainland you are measuring from.
+Even so, mainland Japan is a large landmass, and the distance varies depending on which part of the mainland you are measuring from.

 Distances from Key Locations